 Recent portraits were of Her Majesty the Queen and Prince William, Duke of Cambridge.

 He currently takes portraits at Chatham House in London, and for the Eccles Centre for American Studies at the British Library, where he is a Fellow.

 He has been portrait photographer at the Royal Academy, the French Embassy and the Royal United Services Institute for Defence and Security Studies.

 Ander McIntyre has had one-man exhibitions at the Royal Academy and the French Embassy in London.

 2017 will see three exhibitions: a three-month show at the British Library, of Eccles Centre portraits; a collection of portraits commissioned by Jesus College, Oxford; and a portrait to be exhibited in the Bodleian Library, Oxford under the Vice-Chancellor’s Diversity and Equality Programme.

 He has 30 portraits in the National Portrait Gallery, 19 in the Royal Academy, 75 at Chatham House and 35 in the French Embassy.

-Ander read English Language and Literature at Oxford and has worked on the Complete Oxford English Dictionary for 23 years.
+Ander read English Language and Literature at Oxford, studied Renaissance English drama at the Shakespeare Institute and has worked on the Complete Oxford English Dictionary for 23 years.

 He lives in Kensington and is contactable: